 In PHP, the default time for executing a program is 30 seconds.
 This will be set in php.ini file and the directive corresponding to this configuration setting is named as max_execution_time.

 The value of this directive is expected to be in seconds.
 If it is 0, meaning that, there is an infinite time limit to allow a PHP program to run.

 For CLI SAPI which is for creating shell program in PHP, this directive is set to 0.
 Because, there is no limit for the execution time while running PHP script using CLI.

 There are various ways to change the value of this directive that is set with the PHP configuration file.
 These are,

 This function is used to set the number of seconds a PHP program is allowed to be executed with a browser.
 For that, it accepts an integer value as an argument.
 For example, let us see the following line to explain further.

 We should paste the above two lines in our PHP program where it is required to change the configuration directive at run time.
-If use this function at the very beginning before we start other coding, then the value specified with this function will be limit for program execution.
+If use this function at the very beginning before we start another coding, then the value specified with this function will be the limit for program execution.